ramiropredassi/first-project-with-real-data/README.md

 # Data Science Project: Wind Turbine Fault Classification

 ## Introduction
 In August of the current year, I worked on my first real world data science project after completing my master's lessons and in Big Data and AI for society at the University of Pisa.
-This project not only tested the skills I gained during my studies but also allowed me to help a friend solve a critical challenge in their postgraduate thesis.
+This project not only tested the skills I gained during my studies but also allowed me to help a friend solving a critical challenge in his postgraduate thesis.

 The goal was to classify faults in wind turbines based on sensor data stored in a 4GB `.mat` file.
 This task presented several challenges, including understanding the dataset, performing feature engineering, and selecting appropriate machine learning techniques.